JoeLogavina/METENZI-B2B/replit.md

 ## Overview

 This is a full-stack B2B software license management platform built with React, Express, and PostgreSQL.
 The application provides enterprise customers with a streamlined interface to browse, purchase, and manage software licenses, while offering administrators comprehensive tools for inventory and user management.
+The system now uses custom username/password authentication and displays all prices in EUR currency.

+## Recent Changes (January 2025)
+- Migrated from Replit Auth to custom username/password authentication system
+- Implemented EUR currency display throughout the application (€790, €1,890, €250, etc.)
+- Created admin and B2B user test accounts (admin/Kalendar1, b2buser/Kalendar1)
+- Fixed authentication infinite loop and 401 request issues
+- Updated all user ID references to work with new authentication system

 ## User Preferences